 Never underestimate the power of a good pimento cheese recipe.
 Bold and creamy pimento cheese spread is a right-of-passage here in the south.
 A feather in your cap.
-A jewel in your crown.

 Southern cooks are serious cooks.